lucasmorano/lyrix/README.md

 lyrix
 =====

-Lyrix is a simple application with the idea to help users that really wanted the lyric feature to 3rd party music apps such as Rdio, Spotify.
-With NON COMMERCIAL purposes it has the only goal of entertainment and education.
+Lyrix is a simple application with the idea to help users that really wanted the lyrics feature to music stream apps such as Rdio, Spotify.
+With NON COMMERCIAL purposes this project goals are entertainment and education only.

 Feel free to participate and enjoy.

+- Lucas Morano